rthawkcom/gps_sat_tracker/README.md

 # gps_sat_tracker
-Plots GPS satellites on a webpage based on input from a common USB GPS module.
+Tracks GPS satellites in real time and plots their location in space on a webpage HTML5 canvas, based on input from a common USB GPS module such as this one:

 https://www.amazon.com/gp/product/B01EROIUEW/

-Using a common USB plug in GPS module, data is retrieved from the module and displayed on a webpage using HTML5 Canvas.
+This actually tracks their location in real time.
+It does NOT use TLE data in an attempt to guess where they might be.
+It will also return precision time based on satellite data, so could also be used for an NTP server.

 There are two parts: